Arahmaiani: Art, Women and Earth

 Farid Rakun, Alia Swastika, Monchu

-Since the 1980s, his art has drawn strong reactions from religious and political hardliners.
-In 1983, he criticized the New Order by drawing steel tanks and writing poetry on the streets.
-He was arrested, interrogated, then released on parole after a doctor stated he was mentally ill.
-That year he also left Indonesia and lived in Sydney, Australia.
-From his contact with marginalized groups such as Aboriginal people, hippies, and punk groups who opposed establishment through music and fashion, he found a reverberation of his anxieties about capitalism and globalization.
+Since the 1980s, her art has drawn strong reactions from religious and political hardliners.
+In 1983, she criticized the New Order by drawing steel tanks and writing poetry on the streets.
+She got arrested, interrogated, then released on parole after a doctor stated she was mentally ill.
+That year she also left Indonesia and lived in Sydney, Australia.
+From her contact with marginalized groups such as Aboriginal people, hippies, and punk groups who opposed establishment through music and fashion, she found a reverberation of her anxieties about capitalism and globalization.

-Arahmaiani's anxiety also includes issues of reproduction and control of the female body, as stated in his work: Do Not Prevent the Fertility of the Mind.
-An installation in the form of a 6m x 4m wall filled with sanitary napkins in almost all parts with a photo of himself holding scissors and contraceptives.
-In this work, he touched on the policy of the family planning program launched during the New Order government.
+Arahmaiani's anxiety also includes issues of reproduction and control of the female body, as stated in her work: Do Not Prevent the Fertility of the Mind.
+An installation in the form of a 6m x 4m wall filled with sanitary napkins in almost all parts with a photo of herself holding scissors and contraceptives.
+In that work, she critized the policy of the Family Planning Program launched during the New Order government.

-In 1993, his first solo exhibition took place at Studio Oncor, Jakarta, with the controversial headline: Sex, Religion and Coca Cola.
-One work in the exhibition, Lingga - Yoni, a symbol of balance between female and male energies is a universal value, found in many religions including animism, Hinduism, Buddhism and Islam.
-This work made him face death threats due to accusations of insulting religion for painting male and female genitalia by including Arabic characters with the object.
+In 1993, her first solo exhibition took place at Studio Oncor, Jakarta, with the controversial headline: Sex, Religion and Coca Cola.
+One piece of art exhibited, Lingga - Yoni, was a symbol of balance between female and male energies as a universal value, found in many religions including animism, Hinduism, Buddherm and Islam.
+The work made her faced death threats.
+She was accused for insulting religion by painting male and female genitalia including Arabic characters on the object.

 Nomadism for Arahmaiani may not be just a fight or flight mechanism.
-However, he is more than just an international celebrity, isolated from Indonesian society and his art scene.
+However, she is more than just an international celebrity, isolated from Indonesian society and her art scene.
 Instead, she has always maintained strong ties to her homeland and, if not inspired, at least has been part of a much larger movement of creative women's activists.
 Arahmaiani's personalized nomadism has facilitated a reconnection with Indonesia's past, alternative interpretations of the homeland and the nation-state, and a vision of a more just and inclusive form of community.
-This is implemented from his environmentally sound projects with communities and communities in Java, Bali, Tibet and elsewhere, which are increasingly "practical" in nature.
+This is implemented from her environmentally sound projects with communities and societies in Java, Bali, Tibet and elsewhere, which are increasingly "practical" in nature.